 4. Bitcoin is not the only name in the game

 Finally, one of the things that can dissuade a lot of people from dealing with cryptocurrencies is the overall lack of knowledge on the topic.
-Of course, newcomers are always most comfortable trading in bitcoin, seeing how it is usually the only digital currency they have heard of.
+Of course, newcomers are always most comfortable to buy ethereum or bitcoin, seeing how it is usually the only digital currency they have heard of.
 On the other hand, a myriad of people currently sell dash for a living or trade in some other cryptocurrency like litecoin, ripple or monero.
 Each of these cryptocurrencies has its own set of advantages and disadvantages.
 For instance, dash is a much more secretive version of Bitcoin, which means that it offers more anonymity.
 Ripple, on the other hand, is great for international payments, seeing how it offers incredibly low fees for such transactions.

 As you can see, aside from providing you with a value that is more resilient to major geopolitical turmoil (in fact, it even benefits from them) and has anti-inflation properties in its core, cryptocurrencies have other winning traits, as well.
 Different options provide you with various benefits, depending on your current needs.
 As we already discussed in the previous segment, some of these currencies can become invaluable in your future international deals, while others may feel like paying in cash (due to the impossibility of them being traced).
-To cut the long story short, investing in cryptocurrencies is probably not a decision you will ever come to regret.
+To cut the long story short, investing in cryptocurrencies is probably not a decision you will ever come to regret